reduxjs/redux/docs/usage/CodeSplitting.md

 ## Reducer Injection Approaches

+This section will cover some handwritten recipes used to inject reducers.

 ### Defining an `injectReducer` function

 We will likely want to call `store.replaceReducer()` from anywhere in the application.
 Because of that, it's helpful